jjasferreira/hangman-socket-cpp/README.md

 - We should indicate there has been an error by printing it when the player receives just ERR

 - It is a good idea to detect SIGINT to terminate the game and release memory before exiting (only in C though?, how do we release memory in C++?)

-- During the execution of the client and the server, we have to verify that the commands are well inserted (start, play, etc) and that the messages are also well formatted (SNG XXXXXX, RSG OK … …, etc)

 - Implement a data reception confirmation mechanism on the UDP protocol (recvfrom is bad on itself.
 Teacher talked about the SELECT mechanism or having a timer: input multiplexing)